nosratiz/Payamak-Panel/README.md

-# FarapayamakApi
+# payamak
-Farapayamak Service use for Send Message
+payamak Service use for Send Message

 # Installation